-- pre-load the Bundle - dynamically use the content in get_transactors - save the detailed status in a specially overloaded Transaction's schema from dynamodb_mapper.transactions import Transaction, TargetNotFoundError
+- pre-load the Bundle - dynamically use the content in get_transactors - save the detailed status in a specially overloaded Transaction's schema

 But that's more hand work.

 A much better way is to split the transaction into PowerupTransaction and UserPowerupTransaction.
 The former handles the coins and the registration of the sub-transaction while the later handles the PowerUo magic.